Tennessee vs. Florida Atlantic Predictions & Picks - NCAA Tournament Sweet 16

 Tennessee vs. Florida Atlantic Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's game features the Tennessee Volunteers (25-10) and the Florida Atlantic Owls (33-3) matching up at Madison Square Garden (on March 23) at 9:00 PM.
-This matchup, according to our computer prediction, will result in a 70-66 win for Tennessee.
+Thursday's game that pits the Tennessee Volunteers (25-10) versus the Florida Atlantic Owls (33-3) at Madison Square Garden has a projected final score of 70-66 (based on our computer prediction) in favor of Tennessee, who is a small favorite in this matchup according to our model.
+Game time is at 9:00 PM on March 23.

-According to our computer prediction, Florida Atlantic is a good bet to cover the spread, which currently sits at 5.5.
-The two teams are projected to exceed the 131.5 over/under.
+Based on our computer prediction, Florida Atlantic projects to cover the 5.5-point spread in its matchup versus Tennessee.
+The over/under has been set at 130.5, and the two teams are projected to hit the over.

 Tennessee vs. Florida Atlantic Game Info & Odds